AdobeDocs/learning-manager.en/help/migrated/kb/generate-har-file.md

    ![](assets/preserve-log-checkbox.png)

 1. Login to [Captivate Prime](https://captivateprime.adobe.com/acapindex.html) using your credentials and take the course.
 Do all the operations which will result in the issue.
-1. In developer tools, right click and select&nbsp;**Save All as HAR with Content.**
+1. In developer tools, right click and select **Save All as HAR with Content.**

    In some versions of Google Chrome, you might have to select **[!UICONTROL Copy > Copy all as HAR.]**

    ![](assets/copy-hra.png)

 1. Paste the copied content in a notepad file.
-Save it to Desktop as&nbsp;**logs.har**&nbsp;and email it to Adobe.
+Save it to Desktop as **logs.har** and email it to Adobe.